SergenKaraoglan/sergen-karaoglan-tutorials/src/routes/fractal-tree/+page.md

 ## Building a 3D Fractal Tree

 The mesh may be 3D but we are only rotating by the Z axis.
 We can extend the tree by adding two more branches that rotate by the X axis.
-You can orbit the tree with a cursor or touchscreen.
+You can orbit the tree by dragging it.

 <div class="m-auto mb-20 h-80 w-80 sm:h-96 sm:w-96">
     <Lazy